flatheadmill/sympatico/diary.md

+## Wed Feb 12 01:00:47 CST 2020

+Ideally, I'd like to have the messages enqueued in the order in which they are received, but there's a problem when a new routing table lands, since it will arrive in a different order, so a leader may have a backlog of messages, gets a new routing table that will require abdication.
+The new leader gets the table first, so it begins to backlog, or else continues to forward.
+Well, in any case, there is a point where messages are pooling in two places, so two messages for a single stream could be in two queues.

+We could pause forwarding for two rounds of paxos.
+One to pause and one to resume.
+The pause begins when the new government countdown completes.
+The tables switch and then then there is a countdown on the switch.
+Maybe it is a switch and flush everyone pauses while the forwarding drains.

+Or maybe we can isolate this switch somehow, so it is communication between the new leader and the old.
+The pause is isolated by the bucket.

+But, if we hop more than once, we have a race condition.
+We may not provide a stream for HTTP.
+There is no stream there, is there?
+But, for the persistent connection, yes, that is a stream.
+And because we're sharded, it is distributed, so it does involve everyone, but we can pause and resume a bucket at a time.

+Whatever trickery we're using to ensure that messages follow a single route through the the cluster can be broken up by bucket.
+More rounds of Paxos, but less chance that a bad government will cause everything to freeze.

+And yet, that it spans the entire cluster means one bad actor can pause all buckets.
+A server going down during this pause would have to wait for a Paxos timeout and a removal in order for messages to resume.

+We could go so far as to back-pressure into the client, too.
+That's a complicated option, but still and option.

+There will always be one path though.
+Where ever the persistent connection lives it will move from the old leader to the new leader and it will do so atomically.

+The old leader will forward to the new leader while it still gets messages, anyone flipping, ah, at the moment of that flip, that is the race.
+Send one message to old leader, old leader forwards.
+Now send next message to new leader.
+Now we have a race.

+Unless we do not queue a new message until the previous one returns.
+Then we have to wait for the hop.
+So even if we flip, we can't race.
+Send message to old leader, old leader forwards, we get new table, but we don't act on it until the forward returns.
+It only returns when the hop is complete, so the message is in the new queue.

+## Initial

 Essentially, we get a new arrival and we migrate to it.
 Everyone gets the arrival and generates a new routing table.
 They take snapshots of any of the buckets that will transfer to the new participant.
 The new participant see its